Healthy Earth Man Eats Up the Bad Guys!

 Hot Tub and Swimming Pool Applications

 Skin irritation and sore eyes?
 Conventional treatments attempt to use antibacterial approaches for creating a sterile environment in the water.
 This antiseptic approach of destroying all bacterial life in the water often makes a bad situation worse.
 Healthy and beneficial micro flora is what sustains biodiversity in our environments and help to build natural defense systems.
-Using Activated EM and EM Ceramics to naturally remediate the water helps to keep nutrient levels low enough to prevent the growth of algae, and acts to keep the water micro structured – which is soothing to the skin.
+Using Micro Heros Probiotic to naturally remediate the water helps to keep nutrient levels low enough to prevent the growth of algae, and acts to keep the water micro structured – which is soothing to the skin.
 There are a variety of factors which contribute to maintaining clean and healthy water quality systems – such as climate, evaporation, temperature, and frequency of use.

 Application rates depend on frequency of use.
-If the swimming pool or hot tub is used on a daily basis, should be applied every week.
+If the swimming pool or hot tub is used on a daily basis, should be applied every 3-4 days.
 If they are used moderately, then apply every two weeks.
 If used infrequently, then apply once every month.
 Swimming Pools is 1 part activated enzymes to 10,000 parts water.
 For a swimming pool that is 20,000 gallons in size, the application rate would be 2 gallons.
-EM Ceramic K Tubes – (one bag = 500g) One cubic metre of water will require one kilogram of ceramics and should amount to one thousandth part of the water mass and used with liquid EM.
+One cubic metre of water will require one kilogram of ceramics and should amount to one thousandth part of the water mass and used with liquid EM.
 Where larger and constant masses of water are concerned, the amount of ceramics can be reduced by ten to twenty percent.
 Hot Tubs – the application ratio is 1:2500.
-So for the average size hot tub of 500 gallons, the application rate would be 3 cups of Activated EM.
-EM Ceramic K Tubes – One cubic metre of water will require one kilogram of ceramics and should amount to one thousandth part of the water
+So for the average size hot tub of 500 gallons.
+One cubic metre of water will require one kilogram of ceramics and should amount to one thousandth part of the water

 Aquariums and Fish Ponds